PrathamGBhat/College-Announcement-App/README.md

 ## Features

-- OAuth 2.0 authentication with Google
+- Google OAuth 2.0 authentication
-- Fetches up to 10 recent Gmail messages
-- Extracts email subjects and generates direct Gmail links
-- REST API endpoint for email data retrieval
+- REST API endpoint for subject-link mapped json response

 ## Prerequisites

 - Node.js installed
-- Google Cloud Platform account
-- Gmail API enabled in Google Cloud Console
-- OAuth 2.0 credentials (Client ID & Client Secret)
-- ngrok (for local development with OAuth callbacks)
+- Setup ngrok - for exposing your localhost as url to entire internet which OAuth will use

 ## Setup